parallax/developer-docs/docs/guides/jamstack-sites/react/README.md

 - The spread operator and how it's used to manipulate arrays / objects
 - Computed property names are also very handy

+You should also be aware of what [JSX](https://reactjs.org/docs/introducing-jsx.html) is.
+It is basically JS that looks like HTML but it has some behavioural / attribute differences.

 ## Installation / Setup